 b) Interest Rate Risk

-To be specific, using the Earnings at Risk (EaR) management method, ITOCHU periodically tracks and monitors the amount of influence on interest payments due to interest rate changes.
+In addition, ITOCHU Group periodically tracks interest rate trends and monitors the amount of influence on interest payments due to interest rate changes, using the Earnings at Risk (EaR).
 However, interest rate trends could significantly affect the financial position and results of operations of ITOCHU Group.

 c) Commodity Price Risk

 ITOCHU Group conducts actual demand transactions that are based on the back-to-back transactions of a variety of commodities.
 In some cases, the Group is exposed to commodity price fluctuation risk, because it holds long or short positions in consideration of market trends.
 Therefore, the Group analyzes inventories and

 purchase and sales contracts, and each Division Company has established middle and back offices for major commodities, which establish a balance limit and loss cut limit for each commodity, as well as conduct monitoring, management, and periodic reviews.